Productivity & Workflow

 • Normalize whitespace

-• Replace legacy tokens
+• Strip out legacy tokens

-• Generate clean slugs
+• Generate and deduplicate slugs

 Frequently Asked Questions